 Thou shalt not covet.

-The fifth commandment had a promise added to it, honor thy father and mother.
-That means speaking well of them, being polite, and showing them courtesy and respect.
-This will lead to building good family ties and respect for authority.
+The fifth commandment that had a promise added to it, honor thy father and mother.
+That means to speak well of them, be polite, show them courtesy and respect.
+This will lead to building good family ties and a respect for authority.

-Bearing a false witness is understood as making false evidence in a court of law.
-We should not twist the truth, invent a lie, deceive others, leave something out of a truthful statement, etc.
+Bearing false witness is understood as making false evidence as in a court of law.
+We should not twist the truth, invent a lie, deceiving others, leave something out of a truthful statement, etc.

 What does it mean to covet something?
-It is envying what others have, like 'oh I wish I had what he or she has.
-Admiring what others may have is one thing, coveting is a way of wanting to have or take something away from someone else, which leads to stealing.
+It is envying what others have, like 'oh I wish I had what he or she has'.
+Admiring what others may have is one thing, coveting is a way of wanting to have or take something away from someone else, then that leads to stealing.

 So how many of us do or do not do these things?
 How many of us seek after God's ways and follow them?
 As Elijah made a challenge to the people, we must take a stand.
 To whom do we follow?

 Moses was tending sheep and saw a bush burning that was not consumed by the fire.

 In verses 1-4:

 Moses had everything accomplished for him for he was the child of an Egyptian princess.
 As a shepherd, he needed to thoroughly take care of himself.
 He was holding the vocation he was educated to loathe (Genesis 43:32; 46:32-34), and he lived as an obscure outsider.
 How humbling this must have been for Moses.
 In any case, God was getting ready Moses for a leadership position.
 Living as a shepherd and a traveler, he found out about the methods of the people that he would before long be driving and about existence in the wilderness.
 Moses could not see this; however, God was preparing him to free the people of Israel.